Make Japanese-steakhouse-style Hibachi Vegetables at home in under 20 minutes. Here is a quick and easy recipe (vegetarian).

 - 1 cup broccoli (cut into small florets)

 - 1 cup sliced button mushrooms

-- 2 teaspoons dark soy sauce (use tamari for gluten-free)
+- 2 teaspoons dark soy sauce (use tamari or coconut aminos for gluten-free)

 - ¼ teaspoon salt